Start Printed Page 48331

 Response: The National Industrial Security Program Operating Manual (NISPOM) provides baseline standards for the protection of classified information in connection with classified contracts.
 The scope of DFARS 252.204-7000 is limited to the release of unclassified information; therefore, the requirements of this rule and NISPOM are mutually exclusive.
 However, due to advances in communication technology, since the clause was first added to the DFARS, DoD has revised the final rule to reduce the requirement to 10 business days, to alleviate burden on contractors.

 Comment: One respondent stated that a presumption should exist that all funded research projects are fundamental research and that the information may be published without prior restriction unless an affirmative determination has been made by DoD that it is not fundamental research.

 Response: The fundamental research presumption may be appropriate in instances when the research is funded through use of grants.
-However, the research performed in support of DoD contracts often falls in the categories of applied or advanced research and has the possibility of producing the seed for future defense technologies and therefore needs restrictions in place.
+However, the research performed in support of DoD contracts often falls in the categories of applied or advanced research and has the possibility of producing the seed for Start Printed Page 48332future defense technologies and therefore needs restrictions in place.